Career formation and job opportunties in Pharmaceutical Industry |What is Pharmaceutical Industry ? | Career path in pharma industry

 Scope in Pharmaceutical Industry

 The field of medicine has grown exponentially during the 21st century.
 The need for prolonging the lifespan of man has urged scientists to make new developments and discoveries in health care, and pharmaceuticals every day.
-The basic goals of the pharmaceutical market is to discover, develop, produce, and market drugs and equipment that can be used as medication, and even though the Indian market is highly fragments, it enjoys a strong global position with a large workforce of qualifies engineers, doctors and scientists who are making great breaking discoveries every day.
+The basic goals of the pharmaceutical market is to discover, develop, produce, the market drugs and equipment that can be used as medication.
+Even the Indian market is highly fragments, it enjoys a strong global position with a large workforce of qualifies engineers, doctors and scientists who are making great breaking discoveries every day.

 The Pharmaceutical Sector is growing at a consistent rate in India and abroad and is offering great career opportunities to thousands of students.
-The students can pursue diploma programmes, bachelor’s degree programmes, master degree programme and doctoral level programme in the domain of Pharmaceutical Sciences.
+The students can pursue Diploma program (D.pharma), Bachelor’s degree program (B.Pharma), Master degree program (M.Pharma) and Doctoral level program in the domain of Pharmaceutical Sciences.

 Keeping in mind the trajectory of growth of the Indian pharmaceutical industry, several investments are being made to sustain and enhance its position in the global market.
 Foreign Direct Investment (FDI) is one of the major factors behind the growth of any industry and pharmaceuticals are no different.
 In order to attract maximum FDI, The Union Cabinet has decided to change the existing FDI policy in the pharmaceutical sector in order to allow FDI up to 100% under the automatic route to manufacture medical devices.